portorural/ciclos.aguas.ml/home.md

 Pretendemos apresentar projetos e idéias bem sucedidas, em qualquer lugar do mundo, para inspirar ações de planejamento, design e desenvolvimento de organizações associativas cibernéticas

 Podemos atuar, assim, em povoados, cidades e comunidades, os aglomerados que chamaremos tecnicamente, em alguns lugares, de enxames.

+# Welcome to Waters Free Media!

+We can work together, develop our abilities to live in harmony with the Waters and Nature.

+We collaborate with the development of free technologies and digital security in organizations, movements and social groups in Brazil Latin America, in order to generate processes of sovereignty and technological autonomy.

+[English version](
+.